-When you are involved with the Y, you help bring about lasting personal and social change.
-Whether you want to nurture the potential of children and teens, improve your or your family’s health and well-being, or give back and support your neighbors, your involvement with the Y will positively impact those in your community.
+When you support and are involved with the Y, you help bring about lasting personal and social change.
+Whether you want to nurture the potential of children and teens, improve your or your family’s health and well-being, or give back and support your neighbors, your involvement with the Y positively impact those in your community.

-The Soundview Family YMCA offers volunteers a chance to improve the lives of children and families and to make our communities stronger.
+The YMCA offers volunteers a chance to improve the lives of children and families and to make our communities stronger.
 In addition to feeling great about your efforts, volunteers have the opportunity to:

 - Experience personal growth